Meriden, Connecticut: 18th century

 Meriden was originally a part of the neighboring town of Wallingford.
 It was granted a separate meetinghouse in 1727, became a town in 1806 with over 1,000 residents.
 Meriden was incorporated as a city in 1867, with just under 9,000 residents.
 It was once proposed as the Connecticut state capital.
 It was named for the village of Meriden, West Midlands, England, near Birmingham.

-The oldest house in town still standing, built by Solomon Goffe in 1711, became a museum in 1986.
-The building is the Solomon Goffe House.
+The oldest house in town, the Solomon Goffe House, was built by Solomon Goffe in 1711, and became a museum in 1986.